easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 success or failure.

 <center>
-*@tabledef {SystemValidationSummary} Validation scenarios were completed for five patients subjected to a variety of insults and intervention: Cynthia, Gus, Hassan, Joel, and Nathan.
+<i>@tabledef {SystemValidationSummary} Validation scenarios were completed for five patients subjected to a variety of insults and intervention: Cynthia, Gus, Hassan, Joel, and Nathan.
 The resulting effects of each individual insult and intervention were validated both qualitatively and from subject matter experts.
 Green indicates good agreement with validation data, yellow indicates agreement with a general trend with some minor disagreement, and red indicates a disagreement with the validation data.
-The number indicates the number of output parameters for each category of validation success or failure.*
+The number indicates the number of output parameters for each category of validation success or failure.</i>
 </center>

 |	Key	|